IBM/open-prediction-service-hub/ops-implementations/ads-ml-service/doc/installation/README.md

 # Installation

-OPS is a containerized service.
+ADS-ML-Service is a containerized service.
 Installation consist of three steps:
 1. Building an image from source code.
 2. Registering image to image registry (Optional for local deployment).
 3. Creating services using registered/local image.